Bust of Costanza Bonarelli: Expression

 Another aspect that Bernini has included in the Bust of Costanza Bonarelli, is the emotions evident on the face.
 The details within the sculpture were well developed and included multiple incisions and cuts in order to add accuracy and detail to the sculpture piece, such as folds and frills within the clothing or hair within the bust of the person.
 With these details added, Bernini was able to shape the facial expression of Costanza; the features that the bust has, as well as the light and darkness the statue has produced within the work, the appearance within the artwork suggests that Bernini stays true to the figure as well as an accurate representation of the figure.
 As Bernini put more details into the facial expression, he gave Costanza a slightly opened lip within the emotion of the sculpture's face, representing the realism within the piece, as well as how it shows the head bust exemplifying the feeling of the subject of the work.

 Contrast

-Looking at a collection of Bernini's busts, most of them would end up having religious themes.
+Most of Bernini's busts had religious themes.
 The Bust of Costanza Bonarelli was not related to Church patronage, but instead represents someone Bernini remembered from his past; this person was related to his personal life outside his work, as well as a woman he once loved.
 This sculpture was also not commissioned by anyone, but was created as his own personal work instead.
 This is what makes this bust different compared to other busts Bernini has created; the busts he would create would normally involve important figures of high class or other important people.